apache/openwhisk-package-kafka/docs/arch/README.md

 2. Developer gets the annotation `feed` from trigger `trigger1`.
 3. Developer invokes feedAction to delete the trigger feed passing input parameters (lifeCycle:`DELETE`, `trigger1`).
 4. The feedAction invokes feedWebAction forwarding input parameter.
-5. The feedWebAction updates the trigger feed doc into DB with a field `delete:true`(feedWebAction protects DB credentials).
+5. The feedWebAction updates the trigger feed doc into the DB with a field `delete:true`(feedWebAction protects DB credentials).
 6. DB update notifies workers group 0 via Cloudant/CouchDB changes API, workers listen on DB view with a filter for their group `worker0` and gets the DB doc.
 The Kafka consumers for `trigger1/topic2` get destroyed.
-7. The feedWebAction deletes the trigger feed doc from DB.
+7. The feedWebAction deletes the trigger feed doc from the DB.
 8. The Developer deletes trigger `trigger1`